-There’s no cure for seasonal allergies, according to Dr. Thobani.
-However, there are several medications, including antihistamines and nasal steroids, which can provide relief and help you breathe a little easier.
+While there’s no cure for seasonal allergies, Dr. Thobani notes that over-the-counter medications, such as antihistamines and nasal steroids, can provide relief and help you breathe a little easier.
 Learn more about over-the-counter medicines for allergies.